Optimising the relative entropy under semidefinite constraints: Results

-\textit{-- Application to Quantum Key Distribution :}\; The instances that initially motivate us to investigate \eqref{eq:general_problem} arise from the task of estimating the extractable randomness for applications in quantum cryptography.
-Consider a system consisting of three Hilbertspaces $\mathcal{H}_{ABE}:=\mathcal{H}_A \otimes \mathcal{H}_B \otimes \mathcal{H}_E$ .
-In a basic entanglement-based based QKD-setting two parties, say, Alice and Bob, perform measurements $X^A_0,\dots, X^A_n $ and $X^B_0,\dots, X^B_n $ on their shares of a tripartite quantum state $\psi_{ABE}\in \mathcal{H}_{ABE}$ provided by a third malicious party Eve.
+The instances that initially motivate us to investigate \eqref{eq:general_problem} arise from the task of estimating the extractable randomness for applications in quantum cryptography.
+Consider a system consisting of three Hilbert spaces $\mathcal{H}_{ABE}\coloneqq\mathcal{H}_A \otimes \mathcal{H}_B \otimes \mathcal{H}_E$.
+In a basic entanglement-based QKD-setting two parties, say, Alice and Bob, perform measurements $X^A_0,\dots, X^A_n $ and $X^B_0,\dots, X^B_n $ on their shares of a tripartite quantum state $\psi_{ABE}\in \mathcal{H}_{ABE}$ provided by a third malicious party Eve.
 Following common conventions, the outcomes of measurements $X^A_0 X^B_0$ will be used to generate a key, whereas the data from all other measurements is used to test properties of the state $\psi_{ABE}$, and by this, bound the influence of Eve.
 For error correction, it is assumed that Alice's data, i.e. the outcomes of $X^A_0$, correspond to the correct key, which means that Bob has to correct the data arising from the measurement $X^B_0$.
 Furthermore, we will employ that each measurement $X^S_i$ can be modelled by a channel $\Phi^S_{i}:\mathcal{S}(\mathcal{H}_S)\to \mathcal{S}(\mathcal{R}_{X^S_i})$ that maps states from a quantum system $\mathcal{H}_S$ to a probability distribution $p_{S,i}$ on a classical register $\mathcal{R}_{X^S_i}$.
 See also refs \cite{Tan_2021,Winick_2018} for more details on this model.

 Within the notation above, the securely extractable randomness of Alice's key measurement is given by the conditional entropy $H(X^A_0|E)_{(\Phi^A_{0}\otimes id_E )[\rho_{AE}]}$ and depends on the reduced quantum state $\rho_{AE}$ of the Alice-Eve system.
-Lower bounds on this quantity, which is up to now only defined in a single round scenario, are essential for reliably bounding key rates in a full QKD setting involving multiple rounds.
-This accounts for the the asymptotic regime, in which the Devetak-Winter formular \cite{Devetak_2005} can be used, as well as for finitely many rounds under collective attacks, where the AEP can be used \cite{Tomamichel_2009}, and general attacks where either EAT \cite{eat1,eat2,eat3,eat4} or de Finetti based methods can be employed \cite{Renner_Cirac_2009,christandl2009postselection,friedman-renner}.
+Lower bounds on this quantity, which is up to now only defined in an asymptotic scenario, are essential for reliably bounding key rates in a full QKD setting involving multiple rounds.
+This accounts for the asymptotic regime, in which the Devetak-Winter formula \cite{Devetak_2005} can be used, as well as for finitely many rounds under collective attacks, where the AEP can be used \cite{Tomamichel_2009}, and general attacks where either EAT \cite{Dupuis2020,Metger2022} or de Finetti based methods can be employed \cite{Renner_Cirac_2009,Christandl2009,ArnonFriedman2015}.